Hossein-1991/Hubble_constant/README.md

 Data:
 ------
-I used Super Nova data set from this precious site: https://sne.space/
+I used Supernova data set from this precious site: https://sne.space/

 For now, I only selected 110 data which includes SN data from 2017 onwards.